Richmond

 Job Readiness for English Language Learners (JRELL) is a workforce development program that provides training and workplace experience to youth aged 14-18 who are primarily immigrant English Language Learners to ensure they are ready and prepared to succeed in school, work, and life.

-This program provides API high school sophomores and juniors with academic, life, and college application skill-building and mentorship.
+This program provides AAPI high school sophomores and juniors with academic, life, and college application skill-building and mentorship.

 Young Adult Worklink (YAWL) is a workforce development program that provides paid skill-building workshops, career counseling, internship experiences, and direct job search services to young adults ages 16-24 to support their economic stability, self-sufficiency, and general well-being.